seb86/double-image/readme.txt

 Any properly developed WordPress theme will work with Double Image, though if you're looking for an exceptional theme, check out [CoBlocks](https://wordpress.org/themes/coblocks/).
 Developers are also able to apply minor style touch-ups to themes, to make the block fit in better with existing themes.

 = How do I add or find the block? =
-Search for any of these keywords to narrow down the blocks when looking for Double Image, `image`, `overlay`, `double`.
+Search for any of these keywords to narrow down the blocks when looking for Double Image. `image`, `overlay`, `double`.

 You can also add the block by typing `:doubleimage` and then press the spacebar.